Desigveloper/alx-low_level_programming/0x0D-preprocessor/README.md

 3-function-like-macro.h: This macro takes a number x and returns its absolute value.
 If x is negative, it negates it to make it positive.
 Otherwise, it returns x as is.

+4-sum.h: This macro takes numbers x and y and compute their sum.